This is the place: has up-and-coming Prestwich finally arrived?

 And we can’t mention St Mary’s Park on Bury New Road.
 With its own flower park adjacent, this pretty park has tennis courts, a playground, and an outdoor gym.
 Locals can be seen taking yoga classes outdoors, Manchester weather permitting, of course.

-Prestwich has its own Metrolink tram station, so getting into town couldn’t be easier.
-It takes just 15 minutes to get to Victoria Station, with the delights of Bury and its World Famous Market 15 minutes away in the other direction.
+Prestwich has its own Metrolink tram station and it runs from Prestwich and Heaton Park into the centre of Manchester in 20 minutes with the delights of Bury and its World Famous Market just 15 minutes away in the other direction.

 For anyone willing to endure the Manchester weather, cycling is an option too.
 It’s downhill all the way and takes less than 20 minutes to get to town.
 Getting home is another matter.